arcus-azure/arcus.webapi/docs/preview/03-Features/logging-azure-functions.md

 ## Logging incoming requests
 The `AzureFunctionsRequestTrackingMiddleware` class can be added to the Azure Functions worker pipeline to log any incoming HTTP requests.
-The requests are tracked with [Arcus Observability](https://observability.arcus-azure.net/Features/writing-different-telemetry-types#incoming-http-requests-in-azure-function-http-trigger) so that they will show up as requests in Application Insights, when the application is using [Arcus Application Insights Serilog sink](https://observability.arcus-azure.net/Features/sinks/azure-application-insights).
+The requests are tracked with [Arcus Observability](https://observability.arcus-azure.net/Features/writing-different-telemetry-types#incoming-http-requests-in-azure-function-http-trigger) so that they will show up as requests in Application Insights when the application is using [Arcus Application Insights Serilog sink](https://observability.arcus-azure.net/Features/sinks/azure-application-insights).

 > ⚠ The HTTP request and response body are not tracked by default.